 Probably you heard about low performance with PHP Websockets implementation.
 That is why most developers decided to use NodeJS or C++ implementation.
 However, since PHP7 has been released we have many improvements.
 The most improvement is performance.
-And finally we can use PHP to build our WebSockets server.
+And finally, we can use PHP to build our WebSockets server.

 Here is the steps that you have to do:

-- Create websocket server
+- Create WebSocket server

 - Specify unix socket.
 What is unix socket?
 UNIX socket is some kind of local communication link.
 You can read and write some stream info into it.
-In our case we will write data into the socket from PHP (in our case Laravel) application.
+In our case, we will write data into the socket from PHP (in our case Laravel) application.

 Deep into Ollyxar WebSockets

-fwritewill fail if connection was closed.
+fwritewill fail if the connection was closed.